 It may be hard to believe today, but in the 1990s, sports giant Nike was the subject of global protests and boycotts.
 The issue: labor conditions in developing markets.
 While poor employee treatment in overseas supplier factories was –and still is – an industry-wide problem, Nike bore the brunt of the outrage, becoming a symbol of the issue.

 Fortunately, the brand hit on a turn-around strategy that would see them through the crisis.
 A program of investigation and inquiry began, followed by a policy of total transparency and internal cultural change that made a lasting impact on textile industry standards.
-Nike wasn’t able to solve the problem straight away, but its transparency and action in response to feedback helped it to regain ground and maintain its position as a market leader.
+Nike wasn’t able to solve the problem right away, but its transparency and response to feedback helped it to regain ground and maintain its position as a market leader.
 Today, its reputation online and in general is great.

-The European budget airline saw the knock-on effects of a poorly perceived customer experience when profits dived and share prices plummeted 13% in November 2013.
-Keen to repair the damage, the brand pivoted away from its habitual stance of publicly unabashed profiteering and launched a new campaign of customer-friendly improvements, “Always Getting Better”.
-The new approach was a success, and by 2014 the brand was able to announce that its profits had increased by a third.
+The European budget airline saw the serious effects of a poorly perceived customer experience when profits dived and share prices plummeted 13% in November 2013.
+Keen to repair the damage, the brand pivoted away from its habitual stance of publicly unabashed profiteering and launched a new online reputation management campaign of customer-friendly improvements, “Always Getting Better.”
+The new reputation management approach was a success, and by 2014 the brand was able to announce that its profits had increased by a third.

 Fortunately, the brand was quick to respond with a pitch-perfect communications strategy as part of an online reputation management drive.
 As well as unreservedly apologizing for the gaffe, they ran some tongue-in-cheek advertising that prompted customers to empathize with their embarrassing predicament.

-There’s also integration support for a range of third-party platforms, so you can receive alerts, close the loop with customers and respond to feedback effectively without having to switch between channels.
+There’s also integration support for a range of third-party platforms such as Google, so you can receive alerts, close the loop with customers and respond to feedback effectively without having to switch between channels.